 Yet, family members can easily be lulled into a false sense of security.
 Believing that crowdfunding is an appropriate way to handle funeral expenses, they fail to make proper arrangements.

 This isn't to say that a community won't cover expenses.
 However, launching a campaign and collecting funds can be a lot of added stress on surviving family.
-To help safeguard your family, affordable life insurance is a more practical option.
+To help safeguard your family, life insurance is a more practical option.

 Few people want to think about preparing for a funeral, which is why a proactive approach offers a real sense of security and decreased anxiety for you and your family.